nagasudhirpulla/taming_python/blog/skills/create_sequence_of_numbers.md

 ```

 ### Approach 2 - using list comprehensions
-**List Comprehension** can be used to create a list from another list/sequence in a user-friendly way and with less lines of code.
+List Comprehensions can be used to create a list from another list/sequence in a user-friendly way and with less lines of code.
 The post on how to use list comprehensions can be seen [here](https://nagasudhir.blogspot.com/2020/05/list-comprehensions-in-python.html)

 #### list comprehension code example